 Playbook

-Enrich Discord member profiles with community verification
+Enrich Discord user profiles with community verification

 Enrich member profiles to get full visibility into your community.